OSSimulation/Resources/README.md

 # Resources
-A (incomplete) collection of resources from our Roblox experiences.
+A (incomplete) collection of resources and assets from our projects.